Performance Tuning Guide¶

 - Performance Benchmarks - Metrics and scoring

-- Caching Concepts - Deep dive into caching
+- MemoryKit API Reference - Deep dive into caching

-Note: All tuning recommendations are based on production experience with 10K+ resource environments.
-Start with defaults and adjust based on your specific needs and metrics.
+Note: All tuning recommendations and targets are based on design goals and testing with 10K+ resource environments.
+Actual performance will vary based on your specific OpenStack deployment, network conditions, and system resources.
+Start with defaults and adjust based on measured metrics in your environment.